Treating Detector Systematics via a Likelihood Free Inference Method: K-Nearest Neighbors - Linear Skew Correction

 where $u_i$ is the gradient of the weight with respect to the $i$th dimension and $\Delta x_{ij}$ is the distance between the $j$th sample and the query point in the same dimension.
 We calculate the gradients for each dimension and class independently by setting the COG in that dimension to zero and solving

+where $\mathcal{N}_k(x)$ is the set of indices of the $N$ nearest neighbors of $x$ that belong to class $k$.
 While a correction with these gradients correctly removes the skew of an approximately uniform distribution, it can produce invalid negative weights when the difference between the query point and the average sample position is large, as is the case in regions far outside of the input distributions.
 To fix this, we evaluate the weights using an exponential function such that

 This approximates \cref{eq:tilt-weights-linear} in small, nearly uniform neighborhood regions and produces small but non-zero weights for highly skewed ones.